tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 PostgreSQL/操作指南/插件管理/pgAgent 插件_intl_en.md

 - The pgAgent feature of pgAdmin

 pgAgent is an extension in the pgAdmin tool imported in pgAdmin III v1.4.
 It is mainly used as a PostgreSQL job scheduling agent and capable of running multi-step batch or shell scripts and SQL jobs on complex schedules.
-It should be noted that pgAgent requires the support of certain database tables and objects, so you need to install it first.
+It should be noted that pgAgent requires the support of certain databases, tables, and other objects, so you need to install it first.

 ## Directions